Dieter Wohlfarth: Life

 Wohlfahrt grew up in the GDR in Hohen Neuendorf.
-After high school he studied from 1961 chemistry at the Technical University of Berlin.
+After high school he studied from 1961 chemistry at Technische Universität Berlin.
 Through his father he had the Austrian citizenship.
 Because of his nationality he could move freely between the two parts of Berlin and used this opportunity to help students to escape.
 At first he helped them to escape through the sewers until blocking measures made this impossible.
 Then he started to cut holes in the border fence at secluded places.

 Death

 On 9 December 1961 he cut, along with others, a hole in a fence between Staaken and Spandau, to help the mother of an acquaintance to the appointed escape.
 However, the mother had betrayed the plans to the authorities of the GDR.
 The GDR border guards shot at Wohlfahrth and his companions.
-Wohlfahrt was hit by a bullet into the heart and remained in the border area for one hour without medical care before succumbing to his injuries.
+Wohlfahrt was hit by a bullet in his chest and remained in the border area for one hour without medical care before succumbing to his injuries.